Back to All Events

 The series is led by Egor Ryasov, an experienced business strategist, entrepreneur, and facilitator of learning communities.
 Egor has held key roles at Amazon, IBM, and PwC, building deep expertise in business operations, development, and market strategy.
 In 2019, he co-founded a platform supporting brands with international expansion.
 He is also the creator of the Books 4 Business Telegram channel and a long-time host of business book clubs, startup events, and entrepreneurship courses.
 Egor brings both corporate insight and entrepreneurial energy to each discussion.

-📘 January 17: Outlive: The Science and Art of Longevity by Peter Attia.
+📘January 17: Outlive: The Science and Art of Longevity by Peter Attia.
 Discover how small, strategic changes to exercise, nutrition, sleep, and emotional health can dramatically extend not just how long you live, but how well you live each year you’re given.

 📘 February 7: The Art of the Deal by Donald J. Trump.
 Step inside the mindset of a high-stakes negotiator as Donald Trump breaks down the bold moves, hardball tactics, and larger-than-life deals that built his business empire.

-📘 NEW DATE!
-March 7: To Sell Is Human by Danial H. Pink.
+📘 March 7: To Sell Is Human by Danial H. Pink.
 Reimagine “selling” as a human skill you already use every day, as Pink shows how anyone can ethically persuade, influence, and move others - at work, at home, and in life.

 📘 April 11: The Psychology of Money by Morgan Housel.
 An exploration of how human behavior, emotion, and perception shape financial outcomes more than raw math, arguing that doing “pretty good” consistently beats chasing perfect returns.
 Housel distills lessons on luck and risk, knowing what is “enough,” the quiet power of compounding, and using money primarily as a tool for freedom and control over your time.